'Life after is more important': A child left in Japan's baby hatch

 Catholic-run Jikei Hospital in Kumamoto launched the programme to provide an alternative for those struggling to parent and unable or unwilling to seek formal solutions like giving children up for care.
 They argue it can prevent the abuse and even death of children, and in 15 years, 161 babies and toddlers have been left with them.

-Soon after a young Miyatsu was found sitting uncomprehendingly in the hatch, he was taken in by Yoshimitsu and Midori Miyatsu in rural Kumamoto.
+Soon after a young Miyatsu was found sitting uncomprehendingly in the hatch, he was taken in by Mr Yoshimitsu Miyatsu and his wife Midori, in rural Kumamoto.

-Parents of five biological children, the couple have also fostered over 30 others and did not hesitate to take in the young boy.
+Parents of five biological children, the couple have also fostered more than 30 others and did not hesitate to take in the young boy.

-"I thought an angel was sent our way," Mr Yoshimitsu Miyatsu, 65, said recalling the young child's arrival.
+"I thought an angel was sent our way," Mr Miyatsu, 65, said, recalling the young child's arrival.

-The pair have long supported Jikei's programme, having witnessed first-hand the troubled circumstances of other foster children, including broken families, delinquency, homelessness and unexpected pregnancies.
+The couple have long supported Jikei's programme, having witnessed first-hand the troubled circumstances of other foster children, including broken families, delinquency, homelessness and unexpected pregnancies.

 Mr Koichi Miyatsu was among the first children left at the hatch and he was found with nothing indicating his name, age or birthplace.